-Create pipelines using SQL
+Create Pipelines using SQL

-If you want Decodable to transform your data before sending it to a destination, you must create a pipeline and apply it to one or more Decodable streams.
+If you want Decodable to transform your data before sending it to a sink, you must create a pipeline and apply it to one or more Decodable streams.
 A pipeline is a set of data processing instructions written in SQL or expressed as an Apache Flink job.
 See Create Pipelines using your own Apache Flink jobs.
 When you apply a pipeline to a stream, Decodable uses those instructions to process and transform the data that the pipeline receives.

 Steps